anthonyjclark/adabot/README.md

 normalize number of spaces in launch files, etc.

 find a better way to implement variable numbers of motors (for wegs)

+apt-file search ""
+    search installed packages for owner of a file apt-cache search ""
+    grep on package descriptions
+dpkg -S ""
+    similar to apt-file but works with ROS (without contents file) apt-cache policy ""
+    display installed version and available versions